-Our Functional Epidemiology lab is based within the Seaver Autism Center at the Department of Psychiatry, Icahn School of Medicine at Mount Sinai.
+Our Functional Epidemiology lab is based within the Seaver Autism Center at the Departments of Psychiatry and Genetics and Genomic Sciences, Icahn School of Medicine at Mount Sinai.

-We use insights from epidemiology, epigenetics and genetics in order to expose the intricate relationships between children’s earliest environments and their long-term neurodevelopmental outcomes.
+We use large-scale observational, genetic and epigenetic data in order to expose the intricate relationships between child’s earliest environment and their long-term neurodevelopmental outcomes.

 We are currently looking for postdocs to join our team!
 If you’re interested, please contact Dr. Janecka (email@example.com) for informal enquiries.

 The research done in the lab represents a diverse collection of research topics and methods, falling into one of these key areas:

 Parental and early-life factors in neurodevelopmental and neuropsychiatric disorders

 We investigate how a broad range of parental and early-life factors can affect early brain development, and impact risk of neurodevelopmental disorders.
 Our lab integrates observational, genetic and epigenetic data to develop new approaches to studying the effects of factors like parental age at conception, use of medication in pregnancy, and parental health – with the goal of delineating the mechanisms through which these factors can impact child’s development.